-GHSA's latest Spotlight on Highway Safety Report on pedestrian fatalities anticipated a 10% increase for 2015.
-Final NHTSA data showed a 9.5% increase.1
+GHSA's latest Spotlight on Highway Safety Report on pedestrian fatalities anticipated this sharp spike, and examined what states are doing to reduce deaths.

-GHSA recognizes the importance of bicyclist and pedestrian safety.
-Several of its member State Highway Safety Offices (SHSOs) administer programs focused on improving safety for people who ride bikes and walk.
+GHSA recognizes the importance of bicyclist and pedestrian safety, and its member State Highway Safety Offices (SHSOs) administer programs focused on improving safety for people who ride bikes and walk.

 1 National Center for Statistics and Analysis.
 (2018, October).
 2017 Motor Vehicle Crashes: Overview (Traffic Safety Facts Crash•Stats.
 Report No. DOT HS 812 603).
 Washington, DC: National Highway Traffic Safety Administration. https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812603.